Soontao/hsocks5/README.md

 Provide HTTP Proxy based on Socks5 Proxy.

-This project is the `golang` version of the tool [http-proxy-to-socks](https://github.com/Soontao/http-proxy-to-socks), and much faster processing & less memory taking than it.
+This project is the `golang` version of the tool [http-proxy-to-socks](https://github.com/Soontao/http-proxy-to-socks), with much faster processing & less memory taking.

 ## Why?